Interview manager

 Did you know that the average tenure for a restaurant manager is approximately four months and four days?
 With this frequency of turnover, restaurant owners, general managers, and even floor managers must constantly be ready to interview candidates for managerial roles in their restaurants.

 Clearly, you have to keep your eye out for a lot of things when looking for your ideal fit.
-You can fortunately get at all of this information and more by asking the right questions — the interview provides an opportunity for connection and a chance to start building a relationship with a potential employee.
+You can, fortunately, gather all of this information and more at the interview stage.
+A meeting with your shortlisted candidates provides an opportunity for connection and a chance to start building a working relationship together.

-For that reason, we've compiled 11 examples of restaurant manager interview questions that will help you identify the best fit for your restaurant’s needs.
+On average, it takes 20.7 days to hire a member of staff in the hospitality sector, so ensure that you make the right choice.
+For that reason, we've compiled 16 examples of restaurant manager interview questions that you can use to help you identify the best fit for your restaurant’s needs.

-And if you’re still feeling a little lost in your hiring process, check out our guide to hiring the perfect manager, which covers everything you need to know about what to look for in your hiring — and how to find it.
+After that, if you’re still feeling a little lost in your hiring process, check out our guide to hiring the perfect manager, which covers everything you need to know about what to look for in your future employees — and how to find it.

 Interview Questions Template